Pigment production cooling

 - the subsequent azo coupling with an aromatic compound.

 Aromatic amines, like aniline in this case, react with nitrous acid and sulphuric acid as catalyst to form diazonium salts.
-Since these diazonium salts decompose very easily thermally, the diazotisation must be carried out at temperatures between 0°C and 5 °C, which is done by direct addition of BUCO crushed ice.
+Since these diazonium salts decompose very easily thermally, the diazotisation must be carried out at cooling temperatures between 0°C and 5 °C, which is done by direct addition of BUCO crushed ice from BUCO ice makers made of stainless steel.

 Azocoupling is an electrophilic substitution, the typical reaction type of aromatics, where the diazonium ion acts as an electrophilic particle.
 Activated aromatics such as phenol or aniline derivatives are used as coupling components.
 Due to the possible variations of the diazo component and the coupling component, a multitude of colour nuances and properties can be achieved.
 A sulfonic acid or hydroxy group, for example, makes the substances water-soluble, which is an important property of food dyes, among other things because they are also used to colour beverages such as lemonades.
 The azo dyes that are allowed to be used in foodstuffs must also meet strict criteria and are closely examined for allergenic effects, for example.